 “In Israel, in order to be a realist, you must believe in miracles.” – Prime Minister David Ben Gurion

-Last night, we made the heart-wrenching, 180-degree transition from deep mourning to joyous celebration of the miraculous feat of independence.
+After Yom HaZikaron, we make the heart-wrenching, 180-degree transition from deep mourning to joyous celebration of the miraculous feat of independence.
 Yom HaAtzmaut (Israeli Independence Day) offers a welcome respite from a week of mourning (from Yom HaShoah through Yom HaZikaron, a period some have coined “the seven days of memory”), giving us a chance to rejoice in Israel’s statehood and reflect on her many achievements.

 Yom HaAtzmaut is an invented holiday, affording us an opportunity to create a new holiday – watch how it is observed and celebrated throughout various sectors of society.